upmaru/opsmaru-docs/src/content/docs/application/astro/static.md

 ## Astro static site

 For your Astro app select the `base-astro-static` pack.
+This build pack will build your astro site and serve it using the `caddy` web server.

 ![app directory](../../../../assets/application/astro/build-pack-config.png)